 - The numbers of students and others involved in providing technical support to schools have decreased in the 2006/2007 school year.

 Numbers of individuals involved in tech support – The CSTS data were viewed longitudinally over three years to gain insight into both the current situation and trends.
 Figure 1 shows the estimated number of people performing technical support in schools over the last three years.
 These numbers are estimates that depend on assumptions made regarding the number of individuals that make up a typical full-time equivalent (FTE) in each category.
-The section on methodology (page 5) explains the estimation technique in more detail.

 Technical support is a vital part of innovative technology use in schools, and knowing who is providing that service means better understanding of the opportunities to improve in every aspect.
 Thanks for sharing, Ric!